-This project aims to determine the role of landscape attributes (e.g., surrounding land-use heterogeneity, distance to urban or forest land-use), ecosystem characteristics (e.g., size, age, perimeter to edge ratio), and species traits (e.g., shade tolerance, growth rate) on woody weed incursion in mānuka and kanuka shrublands.
+This research theme aims to determine the role of landscape attributes (e.g., surrounding land-use heterogeneity, distance to urban or forest land-use), ecosystem characteristics (e.g., size, age, perimeter to edge ratio), and species traits (e.g., shade tolerance, growth rate) on woody weed incursion in mānuka and kanuka shrublands.

 The research will undertake surveys of weed occurrence in a wide range of mānuka and kānuka shrublands across Aotearoa New Zealand and relate them to the landscapes in which they are found.
 These surveys will be complemented by sowing experiments to introduce non-native plant species into the edges and centres of the shrublands to assess the resilience to invasion by different species.
 It aims to take a hierarchical approach to identify what makes an ecosystem resilient or vulnerable to weed incursion at different spatial scales.